The-Marcy-Lab-School/marcy-curriculum-docs/mod-8-backend/3-securing-api-keys-and-environment-variables.md

 ![The Network tab can expose API Keys used by the client-side (frontend) application.](img/3-nyt-api-key-exposed-network-tab.png)

 All requests sent by the client will appear in this Network tab.
-Even though the API key is hidden in a gitignored file, the client-side (frontend) application still needs to embed that value into the HTTP request URL and there is no way to hide it from this Networks tab.
+Even if the API key is hidden in a gitignored file or stored in an environment variable (more on that soon), the client-side (frontend) application still needs to embed that value into the HTTP request URL.
+There is simply no way to hide it from this Networks tab.

 ### Create a Server Application To Make API Key Requests For You

-Client-side (frontend) code is inherently insecure because, well, we just give it to the user to run on their browser!
+Generally, client-side (frontend) code is inherently insecure because, well, we just give the code to the user to run on their browser!
+If we're not careful, we may accidentally give away sensitive data.

 Server-side (backend) code on the other hand is much more secure.
 A client can send HTTP requests to a server's endpoints to request the server to execute code, but the client has no visibility into the inner-workings of the server.

-So, to securely use an API key, we can create our own server to make requests on behalf of the client.
+So, to securely use an API key, we must use it in our server-side code.
+This means building a server to make requests on behalf of the client, acting as a sort of middleman.
 As long as the server has the API key, the client doesn't need it!

 ![The client sends a request to the server without any API key.
 The server then sends a request using the API key and sends the fetched data back to the client.](img/express-api-middleman.svg)